 History

-The Hotamışlıgil Lab, established in 1994 under the leadership of Dr. Gökhan Hotamışlıgil, is dedicated to groundbreaking research in genetics, nutrition, and metabolism.
-Our mission focuses on generating new knowledge, training future scientific leaders, and transforming basic scientific discoveries into innovative treatments for common diseases.
-The lab has thrived in the vibrant intellectual community of Harvard University.
-Between 2014 and 2024, the Hotamışlıgil Lab operated as the Sabri Ülker Center for Nutrient, Genetic, and Metabolic Research through the generosity of Mr. Murat Ülker and the Ülker family, which played a significant role in supporting our work.
-As a lab, we contribute to the intellectually rich environment of a leading School of Public Health within one of the world’s foremost research universities and benefit from our position at the epicenter of biotechnology, medical research, practice, learning and teaching, innovation and leadership in Boston, Massachusetts.
-We remain committed to excellence and discovery as we advance our research to pursue translational path with the ultimate goal of positively impacting human health and generating solutions for the greatest threats to global human health.
+As a lab, we continue to do our best to contribute to the intellectually rich environment of a leading School of Public Health within one of the world’s foremost research universities and benefit from our position at the epicenter of biotechnology, medical research, practice, learning and teaching, innovation and leadership in Boston, Massachusetts.
+We remain committed to excellence and discovery as we entered an extremely exciting new phase in our program with a fantastic group of scientists, collaborators and alliance partners to pursue translational path with the ultimate goal of positively impacting human health and generating solutions for the greatest threats to global human health.

 Hotamisligil Lab Group photo